 Energy and sports drinks are loaded with strong acids and sugars.
-The acids attack your enamel, and it wears off in due course while the sugar serves as an agent to promote the bacterial growth.
-Together acid and sugar is not a good combination and contributes to the decay and damage.
+The acids attack your enamel, and it wears off in due course while the sugar serves as an agent to promote bacterial growth.
+Together acid and sugar is not a good combination and contributes to decay and damage.
+Visit the best dental clinic for the best treatment.

 In fact, every food we consume has got at least one unwanted effect on our body.
 The effect depends on the quantity you have.
 Likewise with sports drinks on your teeth, that is, your teeth can erode more quickly with high exposure to such drinks.